microsudaqua/Microsudaqua/content/pt/home/observatory.md

 weight = 30 # Order that this section will appear.

-title = "Rede de Observatórios Microbianos Aquáticos Latinoamericanos"
+title = "Rede de observatórios microbianos aquáticos na América Latina"
-# subtitle = "(baseados em traços suaves y fáceis de medir)"
+# subtitle = " "

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.